Mandates and Estate Agents

 Choosing the estate agent who fits the property

 The mandate is only as strong as the agent carrying it.
-Price knowledge, local experience, and a track record of completed sales in your area matter more than enthusiasm or the highest valuation they'll put on paper.
+Price knowledge, local experience, and a track record of completed sales in your area count for more than enthusiasm or the highest valuation they'll put on paper.

 Before you sign with anyone, ask how many properties they've sold in your area in the last 12 months, what their average days-on-market figure is, and what the difference was between listing price and final selling price.
 An agent who knows their numbers will answer without hesitation.
 One who can't produce figures may not know them, or may prefer you don't ask.